 - Following signals

 If your employer does not follow the above safety recommendations or give you enough time to do so yourself, they are likely violating OSHA standards.
 As such, you should be able to hold them liable for their actions.

-Many crane accidents are fatal and even the ones that aren’t frequently result in serious injuries.
+Many crane accidents are fatal and even the ones that aren’t fatal frequently result in serious injuries.
 If you have lost a loved one or been harmed due to negligent behavior on a construction site, contact our crane injury attorneys today.
 At Schlesinger Law Offices, P.A., we put 6 decades of experience to work to help you get a favorable outcome.
 While we can’t go back in time and prevent the accident, we can maximize your chances of being compensated for medical bills, missed work, and pain and suffering.